paulsammut/ramosclock/readme.md

 send a signal to the sound chip using a PWM serial comms protocol to play a sound.
 The PIC18 would assume that the sound was playing and happily move on.
-This worked all the time during bench testing and our beta testing, and our inital shipments.
+This worked all the time during bench testing and our beta testing, and our initial shipments.
 But it had no error checking and when you start playing statistics, with a 1000 devices each with an alarm event every day, with oscillator drift ranges, it meant that a tiny percentage of those sound commands sent through PWM had their pulse widths exceeding the limits, meaning a poor